ApryseSDK/pdftron-react-native/README.md

 Name | Type | Description
 --- | --- | ---
-id | string | the id of the target annotation pageNumber | int | the page number where the targe annotation is located
+id | string | the id of the target annotation pageNumber | integer | the page number where the targe annotation is located.
+It is 1-indexed

 Return a Promise.